Veteran KPIX 5 Anchor Ken Bastida Announces His Retirement

-SAN FRANCISCO (CBS SF) — After 31 years of covering the daily trials, tribulations and triumphs of those of us who call the San Francisco Bay Area home, veteran KPIX 5 news anchor Ken Bastida has decided it is time to step away, take a deep breath, and enjoy the natural wonders of Northern California.
+SAN FRANCISCO (CBS SF) — After 31 years of covering the daily trials, tribulations and triumphs of those of us who call the San Francisco Bay Area home, veteran KPIX 5 news anchor Ken Bastida decided this week that it is time to step away, take a deep breath, and enjoy the natural wonders of Northern California.

 Along the way, Bastida has seen the tools of the journalistic trade go from Underwood typewriters to cell phones, satellite trucks and the streaming video world.